What is green burial?

 Will animals disturb the gravesites?

 No. Green burial is one of the oldest technologies.
 It is truly a prehistoric technology.
 Animals simply do not dig into graves.
-Ramsey Creek, a natural burial cemetery in South Carolina started in 1996, has a wild boar population and black bears and they have never had any problems.
+Ramsey Creek, a natural burial cemetery in South Carolina started in 1996, has a wild boar population as well as black bears and they have never experienced any problems.
 This is one of those “old-wives-tale” myths popular in scary stories.
 Nature preserve cemeteries throughout the United States have not experienced animals disturbing graves in any way.
 Pioneers buried in cemeteries near wilderness areas did not experience grave disturbances from animals, even with relatively shallow graves.

 Will a natural burial cemetery hurt water quality?